-- Reported via the Safeguarding Procedures; - Recorded in the Progress Teaching Behaviour Log as harassment; - Both victims and perpetrators parents and or carers will be advised, in full; - In accordance with the DfE guidelines, harassment will likely result in suspension or exclusion for any student found to be a perpetrator in any way and - External agencies will be informed, where appropriate, for all parties.
+- Reported via the Safeguarding Procedures. - Recorded electronically - Reported to both the victim's and the perpetrator's parents/carers; - In accordance with the DfE guidelines, suspension/permanent exclusion (and/or time in the Behaviour Support Unit) are the likely outcomes for any student found to be a perpetrator of harassment in any form. - External agencies will be informed, where appropriate, for all parties.